-NUR 232 - Nursing Leadership
+NUR232 Nursing Leadership

-This course focuses on leadership and management theories integrated into the role of the practical nurse in the clientcentered care setting.
-Emphasis is placed upon continued professional development including decision making skills.
+The course focuses on the leadership and management role of the practical nurse in the client centered care setting.
+Students are provided with opportunities to integrate nursing theory with leadership management theory.
+This course further develops decision making skills acquired in previous courses.
+Emphasis is placed upon continued professional development.
+The student will participate in a mock interview and be required to develop a resume.
 Legal aspects of practical nursing, employment opportunities and responsibilities, as well as preparation for the NCLEX-PN are included.
+In clinical, instructors and students explore the role of the practical nurse in the context of a nursing care delivery care system.
 Coordinating care for groups of patients continues and builds upon experience and knowledge gained in previous courses.
-Upon successful course completion, students will be able to apply knowledge of leadership and management principles to the role of the practical nurse Prerequisite: Completion of all courses within the Practical Nursing Program

-NUR 235 - Acute Care Nursing I
+NUR235 Acute Care Nursing I